EPICS Record Reference Manual

 Fields, Chapter 2, 2.
 In addition, Scanning

-Specification, Chapter 1, 1, explains in more detail how
+Specification, Chapter 1, 1, explains how these fields are

-2, Fields Common to All Record Types, for more on these
+2, Fields Common to All Record Types, for more on the

-The Fanout record has the alarm parameters common to all record types.
-Alarm
+The string input record has the alarm parameters common to all record

 Fields, Chapter 2, 3, lists other fields related to a alarms